 Peer review

-What Should a Strong Response to Reviewers Do?
+How to Write a Strong Response to Reviewers

-A strong response letter is not written to argue with reviewers—it is written to answer every comment respectfully, clearly, and specifically.
-The goal is to show the editor and reviewers that comments were taken seriously, necessary revisions were made, and the manuscript improved in concrete ways.
+A strong response to reviewers is not written to argue emotionally.
+It is written to answer every comment clearly, respectfully, and specifically.
+The goal is to show the editor and reviewers that their concerns were understood, that appropriate revisions were made, and that the manuscript improved in a concrete way.

 Key components